 In the very early days, Buffer co-founders Joel and Leo would spend their Friday nights at Samovar in San Francisco, drinking tea and having what they call “the most productive hours” of their week in a mastermind chat.

 These sessions continue virtually today, no matter where they are in the world.
-Leo shared that his and Joel’s masterminds can take anywhere from an hour and a half to two hours!
-Here’s what they discuss:

 We’ve had many different iterations of the structure of our mastermind sessions, and they’re still evolving today.
 Some teammates use this structure today: